Governance and Structure

-The Finance and Settlements group is responsible for the AOFM’s statutory financial reporting and Budget reporting; meeting AOFM’s taxation obligations; and settling transactions plus corporate action obligations undertaken with financial market counterparties.
+The Finance, Settlements and Corporate group is responsible for the AOFM’s statutory financial reporting and Budget reporting; meeting AOFM’s taxation obligations; and settling transactions plus corporate action obligations undertaken with financial market counterparties.
 This group also manages the outsourced retail investor debt registry provider.
 Other duties include accounts receivable, accounts payable, human resource administration (payroll, recruitment and cessations), executive support and general office administration.

 Enterprise Assurance and Performance